-Courses in the Nursing major are generally offered on Monday, Tuesday, or Thursday evenings with practicum courses (NUR 410 and 411) requiring additional weekday time.
-Generally, nursing classes meet on weekday evenings for four-hour time blocks.
-Online instruction and activities occur between face-to-face class times.
-Optional immersion courses and practicums at home and abroad are scheduled throughout the year.
-Students complete their community health practicum locally or have the opportunity to go to Pine Ridge, SD or Nicaragua (which is offered every other year).
+Optional immersion courses and practica at home and abroad are scheduled throughout the year.
+Students complete their community health practicum locally or have the opportunity to go to Pine Ridge, SD or abroad.
 Check with the Department of Nursing for details.